cheeser0990/AddWorkshopCollection/README.md

-# AddWorkshopCollection
+# deleteWorkshopCollection

-This is a tool to add entire collections to the download for Clients (basicly AddWorkshop in big)
+This is a tool to add entire collections to the delete for Clients (basicly AddWorkshop in big)

 This script adds one serverside command and function: